pkgcore/pkgcore/doc/extended-atom-syntax.rst

 http://bugs.gentoo.org/2272 has the details, but a use dep atom is basically a normal atom that is able to force/disable flags on the target atom.
 Portage currently doesn't support use deps, although pkgcore and paludis do.

+Note: Although paludis supports use deps, the syntax is different to what pkgcore uses.

 Syntax: